lua-rocks/luapi/README.md

 documentation tools I know, such as [ldoc][], [luadoc][], [emmylua][] and [scriptum][].

-In my work, I try to adhere to the [KISS][] principle, so that documenting your code and modifying the source code for this utility does not cause difficulties for anyone.
+In my work I try to adhere to the [KISS][] principle, so that documenting your code and modifying the source code for this utility does not cause difficulties for anyone.